mahmud-sajib/Django-Blog/README.md

-# Django-Blog
+# Travel-Blog
-Django blog is a blog app suited best for solo traveler.
-It has all the functionalities that a modern blog is supposed to have.
+Travel Blog is a modern blogging app tailored for solo travelers, with features like post creation, editing, comments, tags, and responsive design for seamless content sharing.